 Summerhill Pyramid Winery

 Summerhill Pyramid Winery offers a variety of both red and white ice wines to those looking to try some variations of this unique beverage.
 From Riesling, to Pinot Noir, and Zweigelt ice wines, you’ll find something for everyone at this winery.
-With wine tastings open from 10am to 6pm, 7 days a week year-round, you can drop by for a taste any time or reserve your own Pyramid Experience Tour.
-While you’re there, with the holiday season on the horizon, make sure you pick up a bottle of ice wine for the oenophile in your life.
+With tastings open from 10am to 6pm, 7 days a week year-round, you can drop by for a taste any time or reserve your own Pyramid Experience Tour.
+While you’re there, with the holiday season on the horizon, make sure you pick up a bottle of this rare drink for the oenophile in your life.

 Mission Hill Family Estate Winery